Sir Bani Yas: Wildlife and nature

 The island is home to many species, from Arabian oryx, Somali ostrich, gazelle and deer to reticulated giraffes, dolphins and sea turtles.
-Many of the more than one-hundred species of wild birds which can be found on the island are indigenous to the region.
+Many of the more than 100 species of wild birds which can be found on the island are indigenous to the region.
 The island is home to around 30 species of mammals, including a variety of antelope and one of the world's largest herd of endangered Arabian oryx.
 The Arabian oryx, a species of antelope, was formerly extinct in the wild, but the island is home to a herd of over 400 who roam freely on the island.

-Taking up about half of Sir Bani Yas, the Arabian wildlife Park provides an environment for wild animals to freely roam while the island remains open for visitors.
-The Park houses some 13,000 animals indigenous to the Arabian Peninsula including the endangered Arabian Oryx, Sand Gazelle and Mountain Gazelle as well as free-roaming predators and scavengers such as the cheetah and striped hyena.
+Spanning about half of Sir Bani Yas, the Arabian Wildlife Park provides an environment for wild animals to freely roam while the island remains open for visitors.
+The park houses some 13,000 animals indigenous to the Arabian Peninsula including the endangered Arabian oryx, sand gazelle and mountain gazelle as well as free-roaming predators and scavengers such as the cheetah and striped hyena.

 While research and conservation efforts are a major part of the park's current development, a number of wildlife and adventure activities are already available for visitors.
 These include game drives, nature trails, mountain biking, and outdoor dining.

 Sir Bani Yas is home to many animals that the International Union for Conservation of Nature classifies as critically endangered or vulnerable, including sea turtles, sand gazelles, Barbary sheep, Arabian tahr and oryx.
 Therefore, the island plays a significant role in protecting these animals for future generations.
 More than 10,000 animals from Sir Bani Yas have been released into wildlife reserves such as the one in the Liwa Desert, on the Abu Dhabi mainland.
 This program has been carried out in conjunction with the Environment Agency Abu Dhabi.